-- 1. A) Choose one exceptionality or difference in learning style and discuss how it affects how students acquire language. - B) If students with this exceptionality/difference do not experience a literacy-rich learning environment, what would be the possible long-term effects on their learning?

-- C) How can intervention strategies and a language-rich classroom environment affect these students' learning?
-Give examples of intervention strategies to consider.
-Describe what a language rich classroom environment would look like for these students. - 2.
-Describe the literacy development of a child who is learning more than one language at a time. - 3.
-Discuss the connection between school and family in achieving literacy learning outcomes.
+- 1. Introduction - 2.
+A) Choose one exceptionality or difference in learning style and discuss how it affects how students acquire language. - B) If students with this exceptionality or difference do not experience a literacy-rich learning environment, what would be the possible long-term effects on their learning? - C) How can intervention strategies combined with a language-rich classroom environment affect these students' learning?
+Provide examples of intervention strategies to consider.
+Describe what a language rich classroom environment would look like for these students. - 3.
+Describe the literacy development of a child who is learning more than one language at a time. - 4.
+Discuss the importance of the connection between school and family in achieving literacy learning outcomes. - 5.
+Conclusion